21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Cloud vs. Local Processing

-The most important privacy distinction: does the tool process your images on your device (local) or upload them to remote servers (cloud)?
+The most important privacy distinction is whether the tool processes your images on your device (local) or uploads them to remote servers (cloud).

 Processing typeToolsPrivacy implication